Rohini-G/Teleop-controlled-bot-using-ROS/README.md

 ```sh
 ifconfig
 ```
-This will give us information about the network interface; in this, the number following "inet addr:  " is the IP address; for example,it wil look something like this
+This will give us information about the network interface; in this, the number following "inet addr:  " is the IP address.

 Now,do the same in slave and find the slave's IP address.
 In master terminal,run